 Why is Chase not increasing my credit limit?

 Many reasons may be behind your inability to get one.
-Chase can refuse to increase your credit limit if you have a bad credit history, high credit card balances, or if you’re a new customer.
+Chase may refuse to increase your credit limit if you have a bad credit history, high credit card balances, or if you’re a new customer.

 It could also be because you’re not paying your bill on time, you’re not using your Chase card regularly, or your card hasn’t been active long enough.
-(Chase has confirmed that they prefer you be a cardholder for at least 6 months before applying for a credit limit increase.)
+(Chase has confirmed that they prefer you be a cardholder for at least 6 months before you apply to increase your credit limit.)

 The good news is that Chase doesn’t limit how many times you can request a credit line increase.
 If you get denied, take your time resolving any issues with your account and work on your credit score, then try again.

 Below you will find some of the most common reasons Chase may not be inclined to give you more credit.

 Bad Credit History

 You will be better positioned to request a credit limit increase if you keep your credit card balances low compared to your available credit limit.
-A 30% or lower credit utilization is recommended for a credit limit increase, so it’s unlikely you will be approved if you are above that amount.
+A 30% or lower credit utilization ratio is recommended for a credit limit increase, so it’s unlikely you will be approved if you are above that amount.

 5 Tips to Help Raise Your Chances of a Chase Credit Line Increase